Do you sell on eBay?

-They list the various specs of the computer in the title to give customers the precise information about the model.
+They list the various specs of the computer in the title to give customers precise information about the model.

 This avoids users clicking through and not taking any action because they realize it wasn’t the specs they wanted afterward.

-Add brand names for SEO
+Add brand names and keywords for SEO

 Many people will search eBay for very specific brands that they enjoy.